Kish Parella Associate Professor of Law

 Kish Parella teaches courses at the intersection of law and business, including contracts, international business transactions, and corporate social responsibility.
 Her research is in international economic law, with a focus on the cross-border regulation of corporations and other non-state actors.
 She explores the information functions of domestic and international legal institutions and the effects of information on organizational conduct and private ordering.
 Her current research examines the different types of reputational costs imposed on organizations (public and private) by civil litigation, government investigation, and international dispute resolution, including how those costs incentivize organizations to improve their practices.

 Professor Parella's scholarship has appeared or is forthcoming in Duke Law Journal, Washington Law Review, and leading international law journals, among others.
-Her research has been selected for presentation at the Stanford/Harvard/Yale Junior Faculty Forum (2017), Annual Research Forum of the American Society of International Law (2014, 2015, 2016), and the annual meetings of the American Law & Economics Association (2018) and the Society for Institutional & Organizational Economics (2018).
+Two of her recent papers ("Reputational Regulation" and "Public Relations Litigation") have been selected for presentation at the Stanford/Harvard/Yale Junior Faculty Forum in consecutive years (2017, 2018).
+She has also been invited to present her research at the Annual Research Forum of the American Society of International Law (2014, 2015, 2016), and the annual meetings of the American Law & Economics Association (2018) and the Society for Institutional & Organizational Economics (2018).
 She has been awarded the Law School's Ethan Allen Faculty Fellowship for Scholarship and Lewis Prize for Excellence in Legal Scholarship by the Francis Lewis Center.

 Professor Parella is a member of the Board of Directors for the Global Business & Human Rights Scholars Association and a member of the Editorial Board for the Business & Human Rights Journal (Cambridge University Press).
 She is also a member of the Executive Committee of the AALS Section on Scholarship and the Co-Chair of the American Society of International Law Southeast Interest Group.